About

 Casual abstract: Bring fresh hats!
 See the article for details.

-coffee grounds: my musings on the world
+coffee grounds: some past musings on the world

 how to serve coffee